-Each year hundreds of thousands of adult and immature sea turtles are accidentally captured in fisheries.
-The estimates of annual capture, injury and mortality for longlines is more than 200,000 loggerheads and 50,000 leatherbacks.
+Each year thousands of adult and immature sea turtles are accidentally captured in fisheries.
+Both loggerheads and leatherbacks are captured, injured and die in commercial longline fisheries.
 Other fisheries that accidentally take turtles include dredges, trawls, pound nets, pot fisheries, and hand lines.
-Learn more about Nevada’s Cause.
+Learn more about Mumu’s Cause.

 The erosion of turtle nesting beaches is a serious threat to nesting habitat in Florida.
 Coastal erosion is caused by the dredging of inlets, inappropriate shoreline development, construction of sea walls and coastal storms.
-Almost half of the state’s nesting beaches are considered to be critically eroded.
 As beaches recede landward nesting habitat can be lost to the point that turtles are forced to nest in areas of the beach that are regularly inundated, or even worse there may be no beach to even dig a nest.
 Beach renourishment is the primary strategy to combat coastal erosion in Florida.
 Renourishment consists of dredging and digging up sand from offshore or from inland sand deposits and depositing that sand onto a beach to replace what has been lost.
 While beach renourishment can restore degraded habitat and reduce the need for sea walls, especially when the beach is severely eroded, it must be carried out under strict guidelines that ensure the “new beach” is compatible for successful nesting.
-The color and grain size of the new sand, how compacted the new sand is and how much clay and mud it contains can all impact the nest environment.
-Careful oversight by government regulatory agencies and the public is necessary to ensure the renourishment is in compliance with all the necessary laws.
-Learn more about Freckle and Sandy‘s Cause.
+Learn more about Indigo’s Cause.

 Invasive Species Predation